 I held a podcast this week with Supply Chain Management Review on the topic of Artificial Intelligence in Planning.

-We discussed the structural complexities facing demand and supply planning organizations today and the imminent role of AI and machine learning.
+We discussed the structural complexities facing demand and supply planning functions today and the imminent role of AI and machine learning.

 You can view the podcast below: